Image from the Portland-Lewiston Interurban Employees' Scrapbook.

-The large scrapbook created by Charles D. Heseltine, using photos, newspaper
+The large scrapbook in the possession of Charles D. Heseltine, using photos, newspaper

 New England Electric Railway Historical Society's (NEERHS) Library.